 Last, though definitely not least, is the venerable VLC, which besides playing pretty much every file format in existence, is also a surprisingly capable iTunes replacement.

-Aside from being able to organize your music library, you can also create playlists, download cover art, and edit tags.
-It’s not the fanciest, most feature-packed app of the bunch, but what VLC lacks in bells and whistles, it makes up with glorious simplicity.
+There’s a fairly robust media library, and you can also create playlists, download cover art, and edit tags.
+It’s not the fanciest, most feature-packed app of the bunch, but what VLC lacks in bells and whistles, it makes up with simplicity.

-If you’re still not sold, consider that you can also extend VLC’s functionality with add-ons, including playlist parsers, a song teacher (an extension that teaches you lyrics), music rating, and others Finally, VLC has a few streaming radio options and podcast support.
+If you’re still not sold, consider that you can also extend VLC’s functionality with add-ons, including playlist parsers, a song teacher (an extension that teaches you lyrics), music rating, and others.
+Finally, VLC has a few streaming radio options and offers podcast support.

-It may be a little basic, but it will do the job and if you’re just looking for something simple and free, VLC is an excellent option.
+It may be a little basic, but VLC does the job.
+If you’re just looking for something simple and free, it’s an excellent option.

-Once there was a day when iTunes on the Mac was the only game in town, and finding a suitable replacement was nearly impossible.
-Those days are long gone, and in fact, the ten music players represented here are but a definitive sample of the growing number of music players for Mac.
+There was a time when iTunes on the Mac was the only game in town, and finding a suitable replacement was nearly impossible.
+Those days are long gone, and in fact, the ten music players represented here are but a sample of the growing number of music players for Mac.
 Still, what we’ve talked about today are among the best.
 They’re all robust, capable, and easy to use.

 So, if you’re looking to ditch iTunes for something with a lot less baggage, give one these ten options a shot.
 You and your music will be glad you did.